rubenpersicot/rubenpersicot/README.md

 - ⚡ If majoring in Mechanical Engineering allowed me to get a deep understanding of fluid mechanics and materials science, the curriculum I undertook provided me a solid background in statistics and applied mathematics.
 Passionate about machine learning and conscious of its ever-growing potential, I am genuinely interested in applying statistical tools to solve physics problems.
 As of this matter I am broadening my knowledge on **Deep Learning and Reinforcement Learning** and looking for new opportunities to strengthen my background on these inspiring subjects !

-- 🔭 I’m currently pursuing an internship at *[WIND my ROOF](https://www.windmyroof.com/en/)*, a start-up located near Paris.
+- 🔭 I’m currently pursuing an internship at [WIND my ROOF](https://www.windmyroof.com/en/), a start-up located near Paris.
 As a software engineer, I developped a tool named [WIND my STUDY](https://github.com/rubenpersicot/WIND_my_STUDY) in order to simulate atmospheric flows within districts.
 Even though the project is hosted on a private repository, I would be more than happy to show you the operating software if you want me to.

-- 🤝 I’m looking for a six month internship starting in January 2022.
+- 🤝 I’m looking for a **six month internship starting in January 2022**.

 - 👨‍💻 All of my projects are available [here](https://github.com/rubenpersicot).